hikeventures/hikeventures.github.io/blogs/index.markdown

 ### <a href="http://www.adventureswithpackraft.blogspot.fi">adventureswithpackraft.blogspot.fi</a>

 ### <a href="http://goatmanmike.com/">goatmanmike.com</a>
+My mission: To share the experiences I have during outdoor adventures in the American Southwest (focusing on AZ, UT, and CA) with others.
+I hope to get people interested in getting outside and enjoying the incredible landscape surrounding us.
+There is so much out there to see.
+Life has a finite amount of time with infinite possibilities, don’t wait, get out there!

 ### <a href="http://www.heartofthewoods.com">heartofthewoods.com</a>
 Heart of the Woods is an adventure, travel and simple living blog!
 You will find travel logs of different trips,  backpacking,  camping, snowboarding,  and other adventures.
 I also post on living more simply and naturally. <a href="https://www.facebook.com/heartofthewoodspage"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/_natashamila_"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/Natasha.Mila"><i class="fa fa-instagram"></i></a>